-Dr. Kayvon Javid, Dr. Mariam Nadi and Dr. Acone consistently uses the most advanced technology and procedures to eliminate harmful bacteria as painlessly as possible.
+Dr. Kayvon Javid, Dr. Mariam Nadi, and Dr. Acone consistently use the most advanced technology and procedures to eliminate harmful bacteria as painlessly as possible.
 They utilize minimally-invasive laser techniques, which cause little to no bleeding, swelling or discomfort, to target only damaged tissue and keep healthy structures intact.

 Our team works together to provide you with a plan to ensure your oral and overall health.